ChamaliVishmani/Sudoku_Solver/readMe.md

 python sudoku_solver.py
 ```

-- Show your sudoku / hexadoku image to the camera feed and enter any key to capture the image.
+- Show your sudoku / hexadoku image to the camera feed and press any key to capture the image.
 - Enter yes if your puzzle is a hexadoku , else enter no
 - Press 'Q' key to leave the camera feed.
 - [Video Demonstration](https://drive.google.com/file/d/18DmfuVisTgBdSjqHzcu55RICqO6GKdfp/view?usp=sharing)